ClickHouse/clickhouse-docs/docs/en/cloud/reference/byoc.md

 ## Onboarding Process

-During the private preview, initiate the onboarding process by reaching out to ClickHouse [support](https://clickhouse.com/support/program).
+During the Beta, initiate the onboarding process by reaching out to ClickHouse [support](https://clickhouse.com/support/program).
 Customers need to have a dedicated AWS account and know the region they will use.
 At this time, we are allowing users to launch BYOC services only in the regions that we support for ClickHouse Cloud.

 BYOC setup is managed through a CloudFormation stack.
 This CloudFormation stack only creates a role to allow BYOC controllers from ClickHouse Cloud to set up and manage infrastructure.
 The S3, VPC, and compute resources used to run ClickHouse are not part of the CloudFormation stack.